A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Likelihood and inference

 Note that the above relationship forces the mass assigned to an individual $\theta$ to depend on the cardinality of $\TT$.
 Shackle argues emphatically that the size of (the hypothesis space) $\TT$ ought not to influence the plausibility of an individual (hypothesis) $\theta$. \begin{quote} {\em To allow the size of the crowd of hypotheses... to influence the value of the [plausibility] assigned to any particular hypothesis, would be like weakening one's praise for the chief actors in a play on the ground that a large number of supers were also allowed to cross the stage.} \citep[][p.~51]{shackle1961} \end{quote}

 This begs a fundamental question: does introducing an artificial differential element detail have any practical consequences?
 Yes!
 It implies existence of true hypotheses $A$ for which $\bar L_X(A)$ tends to be small as a function of $X$ and, similarly, the existence of false hypotheses $B$ for which $\bar L_X(B)$ tends to be large as a function of $X$.
 Since one would be inclined, e.g., to doubt the truthfulness of a hypothesis for which $\bar L_X(A)$ is small, this counter-intuitive behavior raises serious practical concerns about the reliability of inferences based on the normalized likelihood---which is very much relevant to the methods-developing statistician and to the scientist who uses these methods.
 The root cause of this undesirable behavior is obvious: there are small sets that contain $\Theta$ and large sets that don't.
 That is, the size itself of a hypothesis has no bearing on whether it's true or false and, therefore, no bearing on how compatible it is with the data.
 This intuition is captured by the likelihood and its lack of a differential element.
 But the integral-driven normalization forces additivity, which allows the (irrelevant) size of the hypothesis to become relevant, hence the undesirable behavior.
-This is exactly what the {\em false confidence theorem} \citep{balch.martin.ferson.2017} states: there are false hypotheses to which the artificially additive posterior distribution tends to assign high probability, which creates a risk of systematically misleading conclusions and raises doubts about the reliability of inference.
-This is my justification for the claim made in the second bullet point in Section~\ref{S:evolve} above: the likelihood (data + model) alone can't reliably support genuine data-dependent {\em probabilities} and the associated probabilistic inference.
+This is captured in the main result of \citet{balch.martin.ferson.2017}, though the connection here to Fisher's warning about the likelihood's lack of a differential element is apparently new.